USP 800 Hazardous Drug Compliance Program

 Hazardous Drug Program

-Policies & Procedures along with support documents to implement all requirements for USP <800> in Retail or LTC pharmacy.
+Policies & Procedures and support documents to implement all requirements for USP <800> in Retail or LTC pharmacy.
 Includes Assessment of Risk, Hazard Communication Plan, Hazardous Drug Inventory, Hazardous Drug Designee, Hazardous Drug Training, Best Practices, Dispensing Final Dosage Forms, and will continue to be updated as the regulation changes.
 All files housed on Compliance Portal®

-COST- $999 with $199 per year renewal fee.
+COST- $600 with $200 per year renewal fee.

 Pharmacy & Hazardous Drug Spill Kit